kliewerdaniel/AIBlog02/_posts/2025-02-23-Privacy-Policy.md

 - The extension only interacts with images **when explicitly requested by the user**.
 - No background data collection occurs.
 - The extension does **not** execute remote code from external sources.
-- All operations are confined to the user’s local environment.
+- All operations are confined to the user's local environment.

 ## 6. Changes to This Policy
 Any updates to this Privacy Policy will be posted on this page.
 It is recommended to review this policy periodically.